w9bikze8u4cbupc/MOBIUS/CI_AUDIO_METRICS_PIPELINE_SUMMARY.md

 - Spot-check that loudness and true-peak values match across runners for the same build.

+## Acceptance / Verification Notes

+- Schema validation runs before the summary step, so a failed check prevents any metrics from being published.
+- The PR UI always displays the JSON payload inside a fenced block, keeping the artifact human-readable while automation can still consume the `preview_audio_metrics.json` file.
+- Artifact naming, retention policy, and concurrency behavior remain unchanged from the legacy pipeline.

 ## Failure Modes and Responses

 | Condition | Pipeline behavior |